compsecmonkey/Reading-List/README.md

 # Currently On Deck

 * The Perfectionists: How Precision Engineers Created the Modern World :heavy_minus_sign: Simon Winchester
-* The Hacker and the State: Cyber Attacks and the New Normal of Geopolitics :heavy_minus_sign: Ben Buchanan

 # Table of Contents